NorESMhub/NorESM/doc/access/download_code.rst

 **If you run into several SVN-related errors when launching the model, you may want to try to change required=True to required=False for pop2 and ww3 in Externals.cfg.
 POP2 and WW3 are not needed in NorESM2.
 Then try again.**

-To confirm a successful download of all components, you can run checkout_externals with the status flag -S to show the status of the externals or --logging to get a log of reported errors (if any):
+**To confirm a successful download of all components**, you can run checkout_externals with the status flag -S to show the status of the externals or --logging to get a log of reported errors (if any):

 ::